natgo/wt-wiki-scraper/wikitext-transpiled/ground/Type%2016%20(FPS).md

 '''Cons:'''

 * Weak armour and little survivability
-* Stabiliser disables at high speed
+* Stabilizer disables at a speed beyond 75 km/h / 47 mph
 * APFSDS has little spall

 == History ==